Jalgaon banana: Description

 Banana cultivation in Jalgaon began in the year 1925.
 Soldiers from the Maratha armies of Chhatrapati Shivaji Maharaj brought the fruit from the Konkan region while conquering the states in the south.
 Initially, Jalgaon's dry weather was a disadvantage.
 However, the introduction of drip irrigation enabled efficient water use, and now the entire 48,000-hectare banana cultivation area uses this method.

 Bananas from Khandesh, where Jalgaon is located, are famous for their unique taste.
 The "Shrimanti" variety is in high demand across the country for its taste and quality.
 The region grows several banana varieties, including Dwarf Cavendish, Robusta, Grand Naine, Madhukar and Shrimanti.
 The 'Basrai' variety, mainly grown in Jalgaon, has a distinct flavor and yields 43-63 tonnes per hectare.

 Jalgaon bananas are exported to Delhi, Mumbai, Agra, Jhansi etc. and also to countries like UAE.
 The "Horticulture Train" plays a crucial role in this, carrying over 1,000 tonnes of bananas from Bhusawal to Delhi.
 This specially designed train has ventilated containers, reducing transportation and storage costs for traders and farmers, and minimizing wastage.

+Photo Gallery

+Actual photos from a Jalgaon Banana farmer from Adgaon.